cold

 No idea...have been at 60 below and was cold, so let me know if colder.

 Barry's Response - Well Mr. Clyde.
-It seems you have me beat.
-I live in Alberta.
-Not the mildest place in Canada.
-But by no means the coldest either.
+You've got me beat.
+I'm from Alberta.
+It's not the warmest place in Canada.
+It's not the coldest, either.

-Come to the Canadian Prairies sometime.
-If you want a real adventure, book you winter vacation to the Arctic.
-Winter in these small cities way up north such as Yellowknife and Iqaluit will make you appreciate your own climate no matter where you are now.
+Come visit the Canadian Prairies.
+You should book a winter vacation in the Arctic if you want a real adventure.
+These small towns way up north like Yellowknife and Iqaluit will make you appreciate your own climate no matter where you are.

 How do we determine Wind Chill values?

-Scientists use a variety of algorithms to calculate wind chill index values, wind chill equivalent values and heat flux amounts.
-They commonly take the form of one factor roughly proportional to the wind speed multiplied by another factor which is somewhat proportional to the difference in temperature between a warm body and the air.
+A variety of algorithms are used to calculate wind chill index values, wind chill equivalent values, and heat flux amounts.
+It's usually one factor roughly proportional to wind speed multiplied by another factor somewhat proportional to the difference in temperature between a warm body and the air.